greatkub/Fuel-Stock-Recommender-System/README.md

-# Scraping Data from Veeder-Root
+# Scraping Data from Veeder Root
 Using puppeteer to automatically scraping data from veeder root